Louise McDaniel

-Louise McDaniel (born 24 May 2000) is a Northern Irish association footballer who plays as a midfielder for the Northern Ireland women's national team.
+Louise McDaniel (born 24 May 2000) is a Northern Irish association footballer who plays as a midfielder for Burnley in the FA Women's National League North and the Northern Ireland women's national team.

 Club career

-McDaniel has played for Linfield FC in Northern Ireland and for Blackburn Rovers FC in England.
+McDaniel has played for Linfield FC in Northern Ireland.

 Louise currently plays for North Belfast side Cliftonville Ladies and is part of the full-time Northern Ireland Women's squad preparing for the European Championships in England.

+Together with Cliftonville teammate Danielle Maxwell, McDaniel signed for FA Women's National League North club Burnley in February 2025.

 International career

 McDaniel made her senior debut for Northern Ireland on 23 February 2021.

+McDaniel was part of the squad that was called up to the UEFA Women's Euro 2022.